Bamboooz/magnetar/README.md

 ## Download

-To download magnetar you simply need to visit the [GitHub releases](https://github.com/Bamboooz/magnetar/releases/latest) page and download the installer for the latest version.
+To download magnetar you simply need to visit the [latest GitHub release](https://github.com/Bamboooz/magnetar/releases/latest) page and download the installer.

 ## Roadmap